manjugb/cgm-QandA/READMEQA.md

 # QuestionAndAnswer

 # Code src/main/java
-  -Added DataAccess hanlding class(IncorrectResultSizeDataAccessException) this would handle the exception from negative cases like   with    invalid data while submit querry into into database using flush and saveflush
+  ##Added DataAccess hanlding class(IncorrectResultSizeDataAccessException) this would handle the exception from negative  cases like   with    invalid data while submit querry into into database using flush and saveflush
   -Added the comments what the class and methods do, this would helpul to new people,product team to understand the in betterway.
 # tests src/test/java
   -Added the comments what the class and methods do, this would helpul to new people,product team to understand the in betterway.